-OBENA is managed by full K time professionals headed by Managing Director. ۲t has various divisions in line with the activities undertaken. Υt. also creates subsidiary companies registered under the Company Law for specialised commercial certain activities in particular those in joint venture with other parties.
+K OBENA is managed by full time professionals headed by Managing Director.
+It has а various divisions in line with the activities undertaken.
+It also creates subsidiary companies registered under the Company Law for certain specialised commercial activities in particular those in joint venture with other parties.